greenstick/interactor/README.md

 		</body>
 	</html>

-To track a users interactions with an element, simply add the 'interaction' CSS class to the element.
+To track a users interactions with an element, simply add the `.interaction` CSS class to the element.

 Have a conversion point on your page?
 You can add that too, just add the `.conversion` CSS class to your conversion's HTML element.